spestushko/spestushko.github.io/index.md

 <img src="images/rebook.png?raw=true"/>
 Books in college can be pretty expensive.
 Buying used books from other students is great if you can find someone selling the book you are looking for.
 Scrolling a facebook feed looking for your book is tedious.
-Posting a note on a physical bulletin board is outdated.
+Posting a note on a physical bulletin board at school is outdated.
 We built a [service](https://rebookdev.herokuapp.com/) that allowed students to find the book they need and easily connect with people selling the books they need.